Risk-Aware Submodular Optimization for Multi-Robot Coordination: Simulations

 \section{Simulations}

-We perform numerical simulations to verify the performance of SGA in risk-aware mobility-on-demand and robust environment monitoring and the performance of OTA in online mobility-on-demand.
+We perform numerical simulations to verify the performance of SGA in risk-aware mobility-on-demand and robust environment monitoring, and the performance of adaptive triggering assignment (ATA) in online risk-aware mobility-on-demand.
 Our code is available online.\footnote{\url{https://github.com/raaslab/risk_averse_submodular_selection}}